-To create a bound script, open a Google Sheets, Docs, or Forms file, then select Tools > Script editor.
-To reopen the script in the future, do the same thing.
-Because bound scripts do not appear in Google Drive, that menu is the only way to find or open the script.
+To create a bound script in Google Docs, Slides, or Forms, open a Docs, Slides, or Forms file, and click Tools > Script editor.
+To reopen the script in the future, do the same thing or open the script from the Apps Script dashboard.

 Bound scripts can call a few methods that standalone scripts cannot: